maguilera0810/movies_company/extra/RESUME.md

     **Explanation**

-    I first thought of using [slugify]("https://docs.djangoproject.com/en/4.1/ref/utils/#django.utils.text.slugify"), but ran into the case where this data was used as a reference for other things (eg locales), this would require more maintenance, so I chose to create the slug on save instance with a combination of model name and id
+    I first thought of using [slugify]("https://docs.djangoproject.com/en/4.1/ref/utils/#django.utils.text.slugify") from django.utils.text, but ran into the case where this data was used as a reference for other things (eg locales), this would require more maintenance, so I chose to create the slug on save instance with a combination of model name and id

     ```python
     # Movie Model Example save method